SanjanaMehta/SupermarketClustering/README.md

 # SupermarketClustering
-Supermarket Customer Segmentation using Clustering This project demonstrates customer segmentation using clustering techniques on supermarket marketing data.
+Supermarket Customer Segmentation using Clustering.
 The goal is to group customers based on their purchasing behavior and demographic information.

 ## Project Overview
 Objective: Segment supermarket customers for targeted marketing strategies.